 In order to meet its aims the Inquiry is dependent on the evidence of non-state witnesses.
-Without evidence from those who were spied upon it will be impossible for the Inquiry to assess the effect of the operation upon it will be impossible for the Inquiry to assess the effect of the operations or to test the evidence provided by state witnesses.
+Without evidence from those who were spied upon it will be impossible for the Inquiry to assess the effect of the operations or to test the evidence provided by state witnesses.